vhsdream/autocaliweb/README.md

 ## Contributor Recognition

-We would like to thank all the [contributors](https://github.com/gelbphoenix/autocaliweb/graphs/contributors) and maintainers of Autocaliweb for their valuable input and dedication to the project.
+We would like to thank all the [contributors](https://github.com/gelbphoenix/autocaliweb/graphs/contributors) and maintainers of Autocaliweb-LXC for their valuable input and dedication to the project.
 Your contributions are greatly appreciated.

 ## Contact

 **To be build**

-## Contributing to Autocaliweb
+## Contributing to Autocaliweb-LXC

 To contribute, please check our [Contributing Guidelines](https://github.com/gelbphoenix/autocaliweb/blob/master/CONTRIBUTING.md).
 We welcome issues, feature requests, and pull requests from the community.